frida/frida-website/_i18n/en/_docs/stalker.md

     /* restore status */
     // We have completed all of our instructions which may alter the
-    // flags
+    // flags.
     gum_arm64_writer_put_instruction (cw, msr_nzcv_x15);

     // Restore all of the registers we saved in the context.
 We
-    // pushed the ARM64_REG_X30 earlier as padding, but we will
+    // pushed x30 earlier as padding, but we will
     // pop it back there before we pop the actual pushed value
-    // of x30 immediately after
+    // of x30 immediately after.
     gum_arm64_writer_put_pop_reg_reg (cw,
         ARM64_REG_X0, ARM64_REG_X1);
     gum_arm64_writer_put_pop_reg_reg (cw,